Updated as of January 2020.

 The federal government currently funds two-thirds of North Carolina’s $14 billion Medicaid program.
-The Patient Protection and Affordable Care Act (ACA), commonly known as Obamacare, gives states the choice to expand Medicaid eligibility to individuals earning up to 138 percent of the federal poverty level.
-This figure equates to an individual earning $16,642 per year or a family of four earning $33,948.
-North Carolina is one of 18 states that have not expanded Medicaid.
+The Affordable Care Act, also known as Obamacare, allows states to expand Medicaid eligibility to individuals earning up to 138 percent of the federal poverty level.
+This figure equates to an individual earning $17,236 per year or a family of four earning $35,535.
+As of December 2019, North Carolina was one of 14 states that have not expanded Medicaid.

-If North Carolina had chosen to expand Medicaid, the federal government would have fully funded its cost through 2017.
-States would then be responsible for financing a portion of the total expense, reaching a maximum of 10 percent by 2020.
+If North Carolina had chosen to expand Medicaid in 2014, the federal government would have fully funded its cost through 2017.
+States were then responsible for financing a portion of the total expense, reaching a maximum of 10 percent by 2020.

 The experiences of states that have expanded Medicaid should temper the enthusiasm of those who champion expansion.
-For example, Arizona’s expansion in 2002 originally projected slow enrollment growth, maintainable costs, a reduction in the number of uninsured, and reduced uncompensated care.
+For example, Arizona’s expansion in 2002 initially projected slow enrollment growth, sustainable costs, a reduction in the number of uninsured, and reduced uncompensated care.
 Instead, the expanded population (mostly childless adults) ended up costing two to four times more than the cost of covering low-income parents.
-Similar outcomes occurred in other expansion states, including Oregon, Delaware, Maine, Washington, D.C., Utah, and Vermont.
+Similar outcomes occurred in other expansion states, including Oregon, Delaware, Maine, Utah, and Vermont.

-- Fully funding Medicaid expansion and other health care entitlements will necessitate either higher levels of deficit spending, which adds to the multi-trillion-dollar federal deficit, or substantial increases in taxes, which impedes economic growth.
+- Federal funding of Medicaid expansion and other health care entitlements will necessitate either higher levels of deficit spending, which adds to the multitrillion-dollar federal debt, or substantial increases in taxes, which impedes economic growth.

 - Medicaid expansion would cost North Carolina an estimated $6 billion between 2020 and 2030.
-To pay for the expansion, the North Carolina General Assembly would need to reduce provider payments, divert resources from other important parts of the budget such as education or transportation, or greatly increase taxes.
+To pay for the expansion, the North Carolina General Assembly would need to reduce provider payments, increase taxes, or divert resources from education, transportation, and other essential parts of the budget.

 - Expanding Medicaid eligibility puts traditional program enrollees at risk.
-Low-income parents, children, pregnant women, the elderly, the blind, and the disabled would have to compete for access to health care with an estimated 500,000 people added to Medicaid rolls, 82 percent of whom are able-bodied childless adults.
+Low-income parents, children, pregnant women, the elderly, the blind, and the disabled would have to compete for access to health care with an estimated 500,000 people who would be added to Medicaid, 78 percent of whom are able-bodied, childless adults.

-- With less access to physicians that accept new Medicaid patients, new enrollees will likely turn to hospital emergency rooms for service.
+- With less access to physicians that accept new Medicaid patients, new enrollees would likely turn to hospital emergency rooms for service.
 Studies show that Medicaid expansion is unlikely to reduce visits to the emergency room, one of the most expensive ways to receive care.
 In some cases, Medicaid expansion actually raises emergency room utilization.

-- Expanding eligibility levels for government health insurance programs crowds out access to private coverage.
-Studies indicate that the crowd-out effect contributes to the fact that six out of 10 people on Medicaid once had private coverage.
+- Expanding the eligibility pool for government health insurance programs crowds out access to private insurance coverage.
+Studies indicate the crowd-out effect contributes to the fact that six out of 10 people on Medicaid once had private coverage.

-- Congress should restructure Medicaid to grant states more budgetary flexibility, including the use of block grants to distribute federal funding.
+- Congress should restructure Medicaid to grant states more budgetary flexibility, including use of block grants to distribute federal funding.
 Converting the federal portion of North Carolina’s Medicaid program into an annual block grant would go a long way toward limiting Medicaid’s unpredictable annual cost overruns.